CAT Climate Target Update Tracker

 Countries not taking further action to increase 2030 climate action

 This list includes countries where the updated NDC target is nominally stronger, but does not lead to a real additional reduction, as the target results in higher emissions than estimated under current policies.
 It also includes countries that enhanced the ambition of the target by a marginal amount.
-Japan has resubmitted its previous NDC unchanged in March 2020, but announced that it will enhance its NDC still in 2021.
-New Zealand has resubmitted the unchanged target, but has indicated that it is reviewing whether it needs to be changed to make it consistent with the Paris Agreement 1.5°C limit, and this review is expected in 2021.
 The list also reflect governments that signalled an intent to not update their 2030 NDC target or have signalled that they will only recommunicate their existing NDC by 2020, with no significant change in emissions ambition.

 The table below acts as a menu to more detailed information, click the country name to jump to the country analysis.